-What is Cellulitis of the Eyelid?
+What Is Cellulitis of the Eyelid?

-Symptoms of cellulitis of the eyelid may include:
+The symptoms of cellulitis of the eyelid may include:

 - redness around the eyelid